The Witch of Edmonton: Plot

 Frank is executed for his crime at the same time as Mother Sawyer, but he, in marked contrast to her, is forgiven by all and the pregnant Winnifride is taken into the family of Old Carter.
 The play thus ends on a relatively happy note—Old Carter enjoins all those assembled at the execution, "So, let's every man home to Edmonton with heavy hearts, yet as merry as we can, though not as we would."

 The note of optimism is also heard in the play's other main plot, centering on the Morris dancing yokel Cuddy Banks, whose invincible innocence allows him to emerge unscathed from his own encounters with the dog Tom; he eventually banishes the dog from the stage with the words "Out, and avaunt!"

 Despite the optimism of the play's ending it remains clear that the execution of Mother Sawyer has done little or nothing to purge the play's world of an evil to which its inhabitants are only too ready to turn spontaneously.
 Firstly, the devil-dog has not been destroyed, and indeed resolves to go to London and corrupt souls there.
 Secondly, the village's voice of authority, the lord of the manor Sir Arthur Clarington, is represented as untrustworthy, and Mother Sawyer utters a lengthy tirade indicting his lechery (he has previously had an affair with Winnifride, which she now repents) and general corruption, a charge which the play as a whole supports.

 The Witch of Edmonton may be very ready to capitalize on the sensational story of a witch, but it does not permit an easy and comfortable demonization of her; it presents her as a product of society rather than an anomaly in it.

+Related works

+In Elizabeth Hand's 2023 novel A Haunting on the Hill, a sequel to Shirley Jackson's The Haunting of Hill House, the characters are working on a new play based on The Witch of Edmonton.

+The play, Witch by Jen Silverman, is a retelling of The Witch of Edmonton.
+It takes many of the original characters and themes and looks at them from a more modern perspective while holding onto the 17th-century setting.